 Modern manipulation of molecular genetic data in the field of bioinformatics.
 Topics include genomics, proteomics, and systematics.
 A discussion of data collection techniques is followed by demonstration of data manipulation and analysis.
 A semester-long project based on human genetic diseases allows for the development and implementation of pertinent techniques in the field via computer analysis of international genetic databases.
-Prerequisite: BIOL 223, or permission of the instructor.
+Prerequisite: BIOL 213 (BIOL 323 recommended), or permission of the instructor.
 3 lecture hours.